 We’re celebrating all things k-beauty right now!
 Instead of covering up all blemishes, Korean beauty stresses on keeping your skin healthy so that the glow that we all seek, and not through a highlighter!
 K-beauty stresses on looking beautiful from the inside out, meaning the natural glow that your skin can achieve by keeping it healthy and moisturized.

 One of the best things you can do for your skin is to go at least once a month for a facial to thoroughly cleanse and give your skin the hydrating and nourishing boost it needs.
-You’ll find that there are many affordable facials around that won’t break the bank using Korean beauty techniques we know and love.
+You’ll find that there are many affordable facials around that won’t break the bank.

 If you find yourself tight on time or the budget, the k-beauty skincare and makeup regime can seem daunting.
 But we’re here to show you what are the key points of k-beauty and how you can adapt it for a busy Singaporean’s beauty routine.

 The truth is, the 10-step routine is not an everyday thing.
 Korean people aren’t counting ‘steps’ either to achieve their dewy, blemish-free ‘glass’ skin.
 It’s more of understanding and doing what works best for your skin and focusing on 3 main things: cleansing, exfoliating and moisturizing.

 The first and most essential step of K-beauty.
 The double cleanse.
 First, take off your makeup with an oil-based cleanser.
 Then cleanse again with a water based cleanser.
 Removing and breaking down your makeup is just one part, the second cleanser is to really ensure that all impurities and pollutants on your face are stripped away.